JohnSnowLabs/johnsnowlabs/docs/en/alab/annotation.md

 #### Cross page Annotation

-From version <bl>2.8.0</bl>, Annotation Lab supports cross-page NER annotation for <es>Text</es> projects.
+From version <bl>2.8.0</bl>, Generative AI Lab supports cross-page NER annotation for <es>Text</es> projects.
 It means that Annotators can annotate a chunk starting at the bottom of one page and finishing on the next page.
 This feature is also available for <es>Relations</es>.
 Previously, relations were created between chunks located on the same page.
 But now, relations can be created among tokens located on different pages.
 The way to do this is to first [change the pagination settings](/docs/en/alab/import#dynamic-task-pagination) to include the tokens to be linked on the same page, then create the relation annotation between the tokens and finally go back to the original pagination settings.
 The annotation is presented through connectors after updating the pagination.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/crosspage_annotation-min.gif" style="width:100%;"/>